 - The business class cabin will no longer take up the entire space between doors one and two, so the social space would actually be in the middle of the premium economy cabin, and that doesn’t make sense

 Therefore Virgin Atlantic is introducing a new concept on leisure A350s, known as “The Booth.”
-Rather than having a full lounge, the leisure A350s will instead have a small area with a single table and two seats, so travelers can hang out together.
-This area will feature two 27″ touch screens, along with bluetooth audio connections, should passengers want to watch something there.
+Rather than having a full lounge, the leisure A350s instead have a small area with a single table and two seats, so travelers can hang out together.
+This area features two 27″ touch screens, along with bluetooth audio connections, should passengers want to watch something there.

-For those wondering, “The Booth” will be located at the forward left door, where you might otherwise usually find a bathroom.
+For those wondering, “The Booth” is located at the forward left door, where you might otherwise usually find a bathroom.

-Virgin Atlantic will soon start taking delivery of five leisure oriented A350s.
-The planes will feature a significantly smaller business class cabin (and a significantly larger economy cabin), and as a result, the airline is also changing up its onboard lounge concept.
+Virgin Atlantic’s first leisure oriented Airbus A350 has just entered service between London and Orlando.
+The plane features a significantly smaller business class cabin (and a significantly larger economy cabin), and as a result, the airline is also changing up its onboard lounge concept.

-Personally I think this concept could be really cool if executed properly.
-Currently “The Loft” is simply a social space with no real concept beyond that, while “The Booth” could be awesome for people traveling together to dine face-to-face, which otherwise isn’t possible in Virgin Atlantic’s A350 Upper Class.
+Personally I think the execution of this concept is pretty awesome.
+Currently “The Loft” is simply a social space with no real concept beyond that, while “The Booth” is great for people traveling together to dine face-to-face, which otherwise isn’t possible in Virgin Atlantic’s A350 Upper Class.